What are we all about anyway?

 Our mission is to assess, promote, and strengthen the health of Buffalo County.

 Our vision is that everyone from all corners of Buffalo County work together to improve the quality of life of those who live in and work in this community.

 How long have we been doing this?

 Fifteen goals for enhancement of health and quality of life were developed in early 1996.
-Each goal has a stated outcome, supporting rationale and baseline data and target to be attained for 2001.
+Each goal had a stated outcome, supporting rationale, baseline data, and target to be attained for 2001.

 Buffalo County 2010

 In 2001, Community Partners asked the community to develop a second round of priority health issues to attain by 2010.
 Over 500 residents participated in mini-town hall focus groups.
-The Partners dived into special populations of elderly, youth and minorities.
-The result of this community process is 10 new priority health goals for attainment in 2010.
+Community Partners dove into special populations of elderly, youth, and minorities.
+This community process produced ten new priority health goals for attainment in 2010.
 56% of the goals were attained by 2010.

 Buffalo County 2020

 In 2011, Community Partners focused its efforts in developing the current 5 Strategic Directions for the 2020 Vision: Active Living & Healthy Eating, Eliminate Health Disparities, High Impact Prevention Services, Healthy Homes & Sustainable Communities, and Injury-Free Living.
 Community Partners emphasizes the need to ELEVATE health issues in Buffalo County, ENGAGE Buffalo County residents in accountability to health, EMPOWER residents in creating positive change in their communities, and EVALUATE progress toward building a healthier Buffalo County.